justinjiajia/cloud_security/labs/lab_6.md

 4. Choose the **Inbound rules** tab.

    Currently, only one rule is in the security group.
-The rule permits *HTTP* traffic.
+The rule permits inbound HTTP traffic.

    You will now return to AWS CloudFormation to update the stack.